Groote Koninklijke Bazar

 Description

 The Groote Koninklijke Bazar was a department store for Asian wares in The Hague.
-Owner Dirk Boer (1803-1877) began selling goods in 1825 and opened a store on the Zeestraat in 1843.
-The store sold Asian items, especially from Japan, China, Persia and the Ottoman Empire, as well as from Indonesia.
-The buyers were private individuals, including King William II, as well as museums, such as the Royal Cabinet of Curiosities and the then Rijks Ethnografisch Museum.
+Its owner Dirk Boer (1803-1877) began selling goods in 1825 and opened a store on Zeestraat in 1843.
+The store sold Asian items, mainly from Japan, China, Persia and the Ottoman Empire, as well as from the Dutch East Indies.
+The buyers were private individuals, including King Willem II, as well as museums, such as the Royal Cabinet of Curiosities and the then Rijks Ethnografisch Museum.
 After Boer's death, the business continued under new owners.

 Provenance research

-It is not known whether the archives of the Groote Koninklijke Bazar have been preserved.
-There are loose records in various archives.
-The Hague Municipal Archives has some photographs of the interior of the store, showing many objects.
-The Wereldmuseum Leiden archive contains correspondence with the Groote Koninklijke Bazar regarding purchases.
+It is not known whether the business records of Groote Koninklijke Bazar have been preserved.
+Separate archive documents are held in various archives.
+The Municipal Archives of The Hague has some photographs of the store’s interior showing many objects.
+The Wereldmuseum Leiden archive contains correspondence with Groote Koninklijke Bazar regarding purchases.

 Resources